Home Decorating Tips

 - Consider Ceiling Height and Home Style- Examine your room and pay close attention to its height and dimensions.
 Tall, wide rooms are often the best fit for more intricate molding like crown, while simpler styles will most likely suit smaller, shorter spaces better.
 The style of your home also factors into room type and molding choice.
 Classy, ornate molding types look better in more traditional homes, but for contemporary architecture, try trimming with a tasteful, simple, geometric nature.

 - Match to Your Décor- Consider the style of your furniture and decorations when incorporating molding.
-Art deco furnishings won’t necessarily match well with elaborate double crown molding, just like antique chairs and tables wouldn’t complement a board-and-batten wall.
-You want rooms that are cohesive and fitting to your aesthetic vision, so make sure the size, style and color of your décor meshes well with the type of molding you choose.
+Art deco furnishings won’t necessarily match well with elaborate double crown molding, just like antique chairs and tables wouldn’t compliment a board-and-batten wall.
+You want rooms that are cohesive and fitting to your aesthetic vision, so make sure the size, style, and color of your décor mesh well with the type of molding you choose.

 - Keep Material in Mind- Do you want an intricate look with rich, crisp detail, or are you more interested in a room that’s rustic and down-to-earth?
 Decide whether you’d prefer the cool ornamentation of plaster or the sturdy nature of wood trim that you can paint or stain.